bharathgs/Awesome-Distributed-Deep-Learning/README.md

 4. []():
 5. []():

-**Feedback: If you have any ideas or you want any other content to be added to this list, feel free to contribute.**
+**Feedback: If you have any ideas or you want any other content to be added to this list, feel free to contribute to the list.**